SwissClinicalTrialOrganisation/secuTrial_recipes/score_calculation/README.md

     ![scorerule](fig/calculate_score_from.png)

-This recipe was tested under secutrial version 5.5.1.10
+This recipe was tested under secuTrial version 5.5.1.10